scalyr/scalyr-tool/README.md

         How to display the log records (see below).
     --version
         Prints the current version number of this tool.
+    --priority=high|low
+        Specifies the execution priority for this query; defaults to "high".
+Use "low" for scripted operations where a delay of a second or so is acceptable.
+Rate limits are tighter for high- priority queries.
     --token=xxx
         Specify the API token.
 For this command, should be a "Read Logs" token.
     --verbose